sigma0-dev/zkbitcoin/whitepaper/index.md

 In order to spend such a transaction Bob needs to produce:

-1. The verifier key that hashes to that digest.
+1. The verifier key that hashes to the digest of the verifier key.
 2. An unsigned transaction that consumes a stateful zkapp (as input), and produces a fee to the zkBitcoin fund as well as a new stateful zkapp (as outputs).
 All other inputs and outputs are free.
 3. A number of public inputs in this order:
-   1. The previous state as 1 field element.
+   1. The new state as 1 field element.
-   2. The new state as 1 field element.
+   2. The previous state as 1 field element.
    3. A truncated SHA-256 hash of the transaction id (authenticating the transaction).
    4. An amount `amount_out` to withdraw.
    5. An amount `amount_in`to deposit.